alexiusacademia/cjourney/src/posts/my-first-post.md

 I﻿n 2010 to 2011, I tried web development with PHP.
 At this time, I haven't gotten much into a real world problem solving software but just the basics.
 I tried to create a social networking site but didn't got much traction.
 This was not the first time I tried web development, the first experience I had was back in college around 2007-2008 where wapsites (Wireless Application Protocol) are popular.
 I created a wapsite back then using the wapsite creator `wen.ru`.

+D﻿uring this time on 2011, I tried learning and going back to C with modern tools.
+No Turbo-C anymore but with modern IDEs.
+However, the thing that struck me the most is when I come to the topic of pointers.
+I seem to have a hard time grasping the concept.
+This is my biggest reason to stop learning C and pivot to easier to learn languages.

+A﻿nd so I tried to pursue PHP.
+During those, I haven't use any framework for PHP yet.
+Just old script embedding to HTML codes.

+F﻿ast forward to 2016, I tried again reading about the C language from the start.
+Again, I was stuck at pointers.
+Still can't figure out even the fundamentals.
+So I decided that my brain cannot really cope with the language.

 ## What motivates me again

+Y﻿ears have passed and I created real world problem solving softwares.
+One of these is by using VB.net.
+So it's a desktop software.
+I started building them on 2013 and took almost one (1) year to publish.
+I didn't publish it to a website or marketplace.
+I gave it up for free for use in a Government agency.

+T﻿he next project I created was on 2016.
+When Google announced that Picasa Web will no longer be available.
+The reason for this is that we are using the service for uploading photos for reporting purposes.
+The photos uploaded there were geotagged photos and will be generated with google earth software for reporting purposes.
+So what I did is I wrote a PHP program that has the minimum capability of Picasa that can generate Google Earth file (KML).
+In this file, the URLs of the uploaded images are embedded.
+I sold it then and that was the first money I created using coding.

+A﻿fter that, I decided to leave PHP and go with another language called Python.